 There’s two key things I’d recommend to help you overcome your concerns.

 Firstly, treat it like a normal interview.
-Present yourself in a Zoom interview the same way you’d present yourself in an in-person interview.
+Present yourself in online interviews the same way you’d present yourself in an in-person interview.
 Dress well and make sure the space around you is tidy.
 How you present yourself and the area in which you work is a direct reflection on you and your company.

 Secondly, use the technology to your advantage.
 There are perks to using Zoom when interviewing.
 You can share screens to discuss a portfolio or project, send links for reference over chat or use the whiteboard feature in Zoom to collaborate.

 Why not bring up a social feed, see what's trending and ask how they would use trends to amplify your brand.
 Live testing is a great way to learn how a candidate reacts and problem solves.

 It’s worth knowing that a lot of freelancers were using online tools like Zoom before the pandemic hit to communicate with clients who may not be based in their locality.

 They’ll know how to handle online interviews, so all you need to do is make sure you prepare well on your end.

 If you'd like more online interview tips (like what questions to ask in a freelancer interview) check out our article 7 Tips Interviewers Should Take Onboard Before Meeting With Freelancers.